Date of Degree

 Copyright 2012 Cara J. Hamann

 Hamann, Cara Jo.
 "Risk and burden of bicycle crash injuries in Iowa and nationwide."
-PhD diss., University of Iowa, 2012.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.